AmeliaSZK/CoulAdj-TestSamples/README.md

 The high quantity of sizes is meant to verify if the implementation went [quadratic](https://en.wikipedia.org/wiki/Time_complexity#Sub-quadratic_time) in languages with a slow execution time.

-> Our best Power Query implementation to date takes a whooping 8 minutes.
+(Our best Power Query implementation to date takes a whooping 8 minutes.
-> And yes, this is with a sub-quadratic implementation.
+And yes, this is with a sub-quadratic implementation.)

-Each size has 4 times the amount of pixels in the previous size.
+> Each size has 4 times the amount of pixels than the previous size.